CollierCZ/collier.cz/svelte/src/routes/articles/slash-in-git-commands.svelte.md

 ---
 title: Slashes in Git commands
-description: What the slashes mean in branches for Git commands and some commands have them and some don't.
+description: What the slashes mean in branches for Git commands and why some commands have them and some don't.
 heroImage: slash
 published: 2022-09-14
 category: technology